Liudongge/JavaScript_Notes/README.md

-# jQuery_Notes
+# JavaScript_Notes
-learn and work by jQuery
+learn and work by JS